Building Skills by Exploring Maps

 Maps hold the promise of an adventure.
 And children really want to know how to read them.
 At the same time, they still need a lot of practice with the basic map skills of using latitude and longitude, locating places on a grid, estimating distances using scale, using indexes, and understanding common map symbols.
 This series uses age-appropriate maps to provide opportunities to practice these skills.
 Background information at the top of each page provides either more information about a map skill or interesting facts about the subject of the map.

-The wonderful thing about teaching children map skills is that they really want to know how to read maps.
-To children, maps are secret codes.
-Maps are keys to unknown places.
+The wonderful thing about teaching students map skills is that they really want to know how to read maps.
+To students maps are keys to unknown places.
 Maps hold the promise of an adventure.